jasonmeurer/azure3micmanaged/README.md

 - Changed NIC names to be more descriptive instead of using numbers (0,1,2)
 - Changed publicIPAddressName to use variables in Resource section to avoid mistakes if users enter upper case characters (not allowed)
 - Changed OS disk size to 63 (from 60), to align with S6/P6 Managed Disk SKU.
+- Minor formatting and corrections to README.md (like 3 interfaces instead of 4)
 - Best Practice: Added tags to all resources.
 - Best Practice: Re-arranged key/value pairs in Resources section to align with Azure Docs (name, type, apiVersion, etc.) and for consistency.
 - Best Practice: Added an Availability Set.
 Even with 1 VM, since you can't add this later and it is not billed anyway.